-- (a) Full applications for new construction projects must have less than \$87,000 per unit in total replacement costs to be eligible for an award of tax credits.
-Projects with the following characteristics will be allowed \$100,000 per unit: - (i) a total of twenty five (25) units or less of detached single family houses or duplexes, - (ii) qualify as HOPE VI under Section II(C)(1), - (iii) development challenges resulting from being within or adjacent to a central business district, - (iv) utilization of historic rehabilitation tax credits, or - (v) building(s) with both steel and concrete construction and at least four (4) stories of housing.
+- (a) Full applications for new construction projects must have less than \$95,000 per unit in total replacement costs to be eligible for an award of tax credits or RPP funds.
+The Agency will consider exceptions to development cost limits where a project faces extraordinary circumstances mandated by building code compliance requirements or development issues.
+Examples include: - (i) all units are detached single family houses or duplexes, - (ii) serving persons with severe mobility impairments, - (iii) development challenges resulting from being within or adjacent to a central business district, - (iv) utilization of historic rehabilitation tax credits, or - (v) building(s) with both steel and concrete construction and at least four (4) stories of housing. - (b) The following will be excluded from the calculation of total replacement costs in subsection (C)(1)(a) above: - (i) land costs (the lesser of the appraised value or amount in the evidence of site control), - (ii) reasonable reserves, - (iii) water and sewer tap fees and impact fees (provided that the applicant has included documentation from the local government verifying the amount of fees required), and - (iv) the costs directly associated with a Community Service Facility.